Home

-The Wolgan Valley is almost totally surrounded by high cliffs.
+The Wolgan Valley was formed by the Wolgan River.
+The valley is almost totally surrounded by high cliffs.

 Aboriginal people lived in the Wolgan Valley for thousands of years and the valley contains a number of important cultural sites.
 The valley was first settled by Europeans in the 1820s.